Season 1, Episode 34

 Okay.
 The erotic blueprints are kind of like, I’ve heard them described as the love languages for your sex life.
 How someone likes to give and receive love is different to how another person might like to give and receive love.
 My husband really likes physical touch and words of affirmation, and I really love quality time.
 Those are our love languages.
 We like to give and receive them to each other so that we make sure that each of us feels good.
 We want each other to feel good.

 When it comes to sex, there are five different blueprints.
 This is the system created by a lady named Jaiya, J-A-I-Y-A, and her partner Ian.
 He’s actually, I’ve had several conversations on my podcast that are about erotic blueprints with one of the founders and with some other certified coaches.
-If you want to learn more about this, but these things have changed the game for so many people, is understanding that both parties probably have different blueprints.
+If you want to learn more about this, but these things have changed the game for so many people, understand that both parties probably have different blueprints.

 A woman that is served the same dish every day will opt not to eat.
 Typically, the blueprint that’s being delivered, over and over and over again in a relationship is whatever his is, typically.
 That’s in the incongruence of sorts where she, I don’t say incongruence, but the disproportionate desire, let’s say, with this tool in the five blueprint types, there’s an energetic, a kinky, a sensual, a sexual, and a shape-shifter, which is kind of like all of them at one time.

 A lot of times, I find people who are, let’s say, energetic, that are deeply affected by energy and want anticipation to be built and want softer, lighter approaches, and the energy that’s in the room and the energy between the two people have to be in a certain kind of way in order for them to really get turned on, they’re partnered with someone that’s a sexual that just wants to go straight in.
-I want to touch right away.
-I want to grab right away.
+I want to touch it right away.
+I want to grab it right away.
 I’m super turned on by all of the genitalia.
 I see sex.
 I want sex.

 The energetic, that they’re usually partnered with, and this is another one of those opposites of track kind of things, is usually like, whoa, whoa, whoa, whoa, whoa, this is way too much, too fast.
 I don’t want this.
 They think this is the only type of sex that I’m going to get to have with my partner, I’d rather just not do it.